gramaziokohler/radii_docs/docs/index.rst

 .. topic:: How RADii works

    A plugin connects your CAD software (Rhino / Grasshopper) and 3D model to the cloud.
-This live connection is distributed to RADii Viewers.
-   RADii Viewers exist for different platforms: Win/Mac, mobile devices and VR Headsets.
+Through the live connection the geometry and other content is distributed to the RADii Viewers.RADii Viewers exist for different platforms: Win/Mac, mobile devices and VR Headsets.
 Viewers are connected through the cloud and can interact with each other.
+This is a simplified representation of what Radii can, a more complete graphic can be found in RadiiGrasshopper_